andreschenato/prism/README.md

 And that's it!
 Now you can run the project without any major problems.

 ### Setup Firebase emulator (Recommended)
-You probaly don't want to use the real Firebase client for debug (for god sake, this is not a good idea).
+You probably don't want to use the real Firebase client for debug (for god sake, this is not a good idea).
 So you may want to setup the Firebase emulator.

 To do that, first you need to have Java installed and run: